Skip to content

 What it's like

-You would design, build and repair ships, boats and offshore oil and gas platforms.
-You’d make sure their systems and machinery work effectively and safely.
+As a marine engineer, you'lldesign, build and repair ships, boats and offshore oil and gas platforms.
+You’ll make sure their systems and machinery work effectively and safely.

 You would design, build, test and repair:

-You’d use your technical knowledge of naval construction, and mechanical, electrical and electronic engineering systems to work on systems and equipment in different marine industries.
+You’ll use your technical knowledge of naval construction and mechanical, electrical and electronic engineering systems to work on systems and equipment in different marine industries.

-If you worked in shipbuilding, boat-building and repair, you’d work to design, develop, construct and maintain ships, boats and machinery.
+If you worked in shipbuilding, boat-building and repair, you’ll work to design, develop, construct and maintain ships, boats and machinery.

-The UK has a strong leisure boat industry: in this field you’d help to manufacture, maintain or repair a range of craft from canal barges to super yachts.
+The UK has a strong leisure boat industry.
+In the leisure boat field, you’ll help manufacture, maintain or repair a range of craft from canal barges to super yachts.

-You could join either the Merchant Navy or the Royal Navy.
-You’d make sure engines, instruments and systems work safely and efficiently.
-In the Royal Navy you could specialise in surface shipping, submarines or weapons systems.
+You could also join either the Merchant Navy or the Royal Navy.
+You’ll make sure engines, instruments and systems work safely and efficiently.
+In the Royal Navy, you could specialise in surface shipping, submarines or weapons systems.

-You would normally be responsible for a team of marine technicians and craftspeople.
-You’d need to follow health and safely procedures.
+You'll normally be responsible for a team of marine technicians and craftspeople.
+You’ll need to follow health and safely procedures.
 You need computer-aided design and manufacturing (CAD/CAM) skills and have to keep up to date with new developments in your field.

 Hours